SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 and even class, structure, and enumeration declarations.
 Extension declarations can't contain destructor or protocol declarations, store properties, stored property observers, or other extension declarations.
-For a discussion and several examples of extensions that include these kind of declarations, see :doc:`../LanguageGuide/Extensions`.
+For a discussion and several examples of extensions that include various kinds of declarations, see :doc:`../LanguageGuide/Extensions`.

 Extension declarations can add protocol conformance to an existing